Workshop on Architecture Support for Embodied AI Systems

 Online Participation

 We are planning to support online participation.
-All the invited presenters will share their slides and talks via zoom or other online meeting software.
+All the invited presenters will share their slides and talks via Zoom or other online meeting software.

 Invited Speakers